Prague markets A-Z:

 side of the river.

-Clothes, jewellery, old pictures and other items are for sale at cheap prices.
-Most are second-hand, but some new hand-made goods are on offer.
+Clothes, jewellery, old pictures and various other items sell for cheap prices.
+Most are second-hand, but some new hand-made goods are on offer too.

 Bubenské nábřeží, Holešovice,